 A BPMN model is made up of ‘pools’ and ‘swimlanes’.
 There will be multiple swimlanes within a single pool, with each representing different participants and responsibilities.
 Tasks and information can also flow between swimlanes, affecting them simultaneously.

 It goes without saying that different factors within a business are never entirely independent.
 By understanding the connections between them, you can get a clearer perspective of how the business works and how prospective changes may impact it.
 You can also understand how information and activities flow towards the endpoint of a process, such as a finished product or service.

 A key part of this process is the terminology of BPMN.
 This can be applied to models of varying complexity, from simple hand-drawn diagrams to huge complex blueprints.
 Each will utilize the same shapes and terminology in order to make the finished blueprint accessible to all.

-Events: Triggers which start, modify or complete processes, such as receiving a message or escalating an issue
+Events: Triggers that start, modify, or complete processes, such as receiving a message or escalating an issue

-Gateways: Decision points which can adjust paths.
+Gateways: Decision points that can adjust paths.
 For example, a single decision could cause a process to go down Path A or Path B, leading to very different endpoints.
 Types include inclusive, parallel, and exclusive gateways

 Sequence flow: The order of activities to be performed

 Message flow: Messages that flow across pools or organizational boundaries

 Associates: Artifacts or text within an event, activity, or gateway